ben-jee/flash-durak/RULES.md

 ### 2.5 Starting player

 - The player holding the **lowest trump card** in their hand attacks first.
-- If no player holds a trump (only possible with small player counts and bad luck), the player holding the lowest-ranked card overall starts. *(Edge case — very rare but must be handled.)*
+- If no player holds a trump card (only possible with small player counts and bad luck, since there are 13 trumps and 6×player_count cards dealt), a **random player** is selected to attack first.
 - This first attacker chooses the **direction of play** (clockwise or counter-clockwise).
 This direction is fixed for the entire game.

 ---